pfultz2/cget/docs/src/commands.rst

     This specifies an alternative cmake file to be used to build the library.
 This is useful for packages that don't have a cmake file.

+.. option::  --debug

+    Install the debug version of the package.

+.. option::  --release

+    Install the release version of the package.

 ----
 list
 ----